Senonino/data-ber-01-20/Projects/module-1_projects/03_data-thieves-project/README.md

 **Step 3**
 * **CHECKPOINT:** Database validation with the Lead Teacher and TAs **at 4PM**.
 * Start working on your analysis and plots.
-Think about which plots will help with your analysis and design the structure of your paper.
+Think about which plots will help with your analysis and design the structure of your presentation.
 Start working on your presentation.

 **Step 4**
 * Complete your analysis and presentation.